 Although losing weight is sometimes described as "melting" or "shedding" pounds, what you're really doing is exhaling them away.
 Fat loss happens when your body senses an energy shortage between the calories going in versus calories going out.
-When your body is in this state of caloric deficit, it uses your fat stores for energy in a complex chemical process that eventually leads you to excrete most of the excess fat via your lungs.

 Video of the Day